-We have created an enabling environment for Industries to Strive – AKS Government
+We have created enabling environment for Industries to Strive – AKS Government

 The Commissioner for Housing and Special Duties Akwa Ibom State Hon.
-Akan Okon says Akwa Ibom State Government has created an enabling environment for Industries to strive.
+Akan Okon says Akwa Ibom State Government has created enabling environment for Industries to strive.

 Hon.
-Akan Okon made this known during a media hangout tagged “Akwa Ibom Industrialization in focus”organised by Meflyn Awana, the new media aide to Governor.
+Akan Okon made this known during a media hangout tagged “Akwa Ibom Industrialization in focus”organised by Meflyn Awana, the new media aide to the Governor.

 Hon.
 Okon who lead a team of media professionals around the State to access the level of Industrialization in the State said the governor as an investment banker has created a platform for entrepreneurs, small and medium size business and start-up to strive, this according to him has made the State second only to Lagos State in terms of Foreign direct Investment.